somay1/somaypythonfile/README.md

 # somaypythonfile
-this repo contains some pf my python project which i made while learning python crash course
+this repo contains some of my python project which i made while learning python crash course